-The high country of Rocky Mountain National Park is noted for extreme weather patterns.
+Rocky Mountain National Park is noted for extreme weather patterns.
 Shaped by elevation, slope, and exposure, these patterns can change rapidly.

 Temperatures are often moderate at elevations below 9,400' (2,865 m).
 At higher points, like Bear Lake, Trail Ridge Road, or Longs Peak, it may snow even in July.

-Winter (December, January, February, March) Lower elevations on the east slope of Rocky Mountain National Park are usually free of deep snow.
+Winter (December - March) Lower elevations on the east slope of Rocky Mountain National Park are usually free of deep snow.
 At higher elevations, arctic conditions prevail.
 Sudden blizzards, high winds, and deep snowpack are common.
 The west side of the park experiences more snow, less wind, and clear cold days during these months.
 Most high country overnight trips require gear suitable for -35 degrees or below.
 Skiing and snowshoeing conditions are best in January, February, and March.

-Spring (April and May) Spring comes to the montane environs - elevations 8,000' to 9,500' (2,438 - 2,895 m) - in late April, although snowfall is not uncommon at this time of year.
+Spring (April - May) Spring comes to the montane area - elevations 8,000' to 9,500' (2,438 - 2,895 m) - in late April, although snowfall is not uncommon at this time of year.
 Unpredictable weather alternates between warm and cold, wet and dry.
 In June, spring is just reaching the subalpine country - 9,500' to 11,500' (2,895 - 3,505 m), while summer is on the plains.
 Wildflowers begin blooming at lower elevations in late April or early May.
 Many trails are still snow-covered.
 In late May, Trail Ridge Road opens for the season.

-Summer (June, July, August) On the alpine tundra -- 11,500' to 13,000' (3,505 - 3,962 m) wildflowers bloom from late June to early August.
+Summer (June - August) On the alpine tundra -- 11,500' to 13,000' (3,505 - 3,962 m) wildflowers bloom from late June to early August.
 Afternoon thunderstorms and wind are normal patterns.
 Always be prepared for temperature drops of 10-20 degrees Fahrenheit.

-Fall (September, October, November) September and October bring clear, crisp air, blue skies, and generally dry weather.
+Fall (September - November) September and October bring clear, crisp air, blue skies, and generally dry weather.
 An early snowstorm may occur.
 Aspen leaves start changing colors in mid-September.
 Elk mating season begins in September and continues through most of October.
 Trail Ridge Road usually closes for the winter by mid-October.